-As learning French becomes increasingly popular in recent years, more people are taking it on as a second language.
-However as a starter you might have less idea on what’s the best way to learn, or not sure what kind of classes suit you the most.
+As learning French becomes increasingly popular in recent years, more and more people are taking it on as a second language.
+However, as a new starter you might have less idea on what’s the best way to learn, or not sure what kind of classes would suit you the most.

 Fear not, for we have compiled the top 10 free online French classes to help you learn French fast, efficiently and for free!